d-warfield/Deep-Learning-with-Python-TensorFlow-and-Keras-tutorial/README.md

 ```

 <h1>Add your final 'output' layer</h1>
 Our output layer has only 10 neurons--one for each number ranging from 0-9.
-We use a 'softmax' activiation function so that our model can determine separate probabilities for each of the ten digits.
-When we instruct our model to make a prediction on a digit that we know is--let's say 7--we would want our softmax activation function to return a number somewhere close to 1.
+We use a 'softmax' activation function so that our model can determine separate probabilities for each of the ten digits.
+When we instruct our model to predict a digit that we know is--let's say 7--we would want our softmax activation function to return a number somewhere close to 1.
 If, however, our model distributes

 We have 10 different classes for our numbers ranging from 0-9.
 Hence, the dimension of the output layer is 10.
-In a perfect world, if our model could predict a probability of 1.0 for a single output, and probability of zero for the other outputs, our model would work 100% of the time.
+In a perfect world, if our model could predict a probability of 1.0 for a single output, and a probability of zero for the other outputs, our model would work 100% accurately all of the time.

 ```python
 #Create output layer using 10 neurons to classify numbers 0-9